yorklim/tp/docs/DeveloperGuide.md

 ### View Client feature

-The view client feature allows users to view the details of a client using their `INDEX` on the GUI.
+The `view` command allows users to view the details of a client on the GUI using their `INDEX`.
+Other commands will also affect the client display in the GUI.
 This includes information not included in the client list cards, such as their last met and policy list.

 #### Implementation

 The view client mechanism is facilitated by `DisplayClient` in the model.
+There are three possible outcomes when a command is executed:
-When any command referring to a client using `INDEX` is executed, this DisplayClient is set to the client that was operated on (or cleared to `null` in the case of `delete` and `clear`).
+1. When a command adding a client (e.g. `add`) or referring to a client using `INDEX` (e.g. `view`, `met`,`deletepolicy`) is executed, the `DisplayClient` is set to the client that was operated on.
+2. When a command that changes the client list is executed (e.g. `list`, `sort`, `find`), the `DisplayClient` is set to the first client in the new list.
+3. When `delete` or `clear` is executed, the `DisplayClient` is set to `null`.
 This is done with the `setDisplayClient()` function in the `Model`, that is also implemented in `Logic`.

 The sequence diagram below shows the execution of `view 1` to view the details of client at index 1.
 <puml src="diagrams/ViewClientSequenceDiagram.puml" width="900" />

 `MainWindow` handles most of the UI logic in regard to displaying the viewed client on the GUI, including refreshing the `ClientDetailsPanel` and `ClientPolicyTable`.
-It also sets `DisplayClient` on startup when there is at least one client in the list.
+It also sets `DisplayClient` on startup to the first client in the list when there is at least one client, otherwise it sets `DisplayClient` to `null`.

+#### Design Considerations

+**Aspect: Where `DisplayClient` should be stored or handled.**

+* Current: `DisplayClient` is stored and handled in `Model`, with relevant functions in `Logic`.
+  * The functions in `Model` and `Logic` are similar to those for `AddressBook` to get and set the `DisplayClient`.
+  * It follows the current design, where the viewable `ObservableList<Person>` for the GUI is separate from the `AddressBook`.
+  * This allows for `DisplayClient` to be used even when there is no command executed.
+For example, when the application starts up, it displays the first client in the list, despite no command execution.
+* Alternative (not taken): `DisplayClient` is handled in `CommandResult`.
+  * In this implementation, `DisplayClient` would simply be a `Person` set by `CommandResult`, similar to the current `feedbackToUser` implementation.
+  * However, this means `DisplayClient` can only be set after a command, which does not allow us to set `DisplayClient` on application startup.

 ### Adding notes to client feature

+The `remark` command allows users to add an optional note to a client.

+#### Implementation

+The `remark` command was implemented according to [Tutorial: Adding a command](https://nus-cs2103-ay2324s2.github.io/tp/tutorials/AddRemark.html) from CS2103T and AB3.
+The mechanism is similar to `edit`, and is facilitated by `RemarkCommand`.
+It creates and returns a `personToEdit`, where only the `Remark` is updated to the new remark entered by the user.
+Changes are made using `Model#setPerson(Person, Person)`.

+#### Design Considerations

+**Aspect: Behaviour of `r/` prefix if more than one is used.

+* Current: Only the last one is used to update `Remark`.
+  * For example, `remark 1 r/typo r/corrected` will only capture `corrected`.
+  * This is to allow users to quickly correct typos by simply typing a new remark rather than move their cursor and backspace to fix the typo.
+* Alternative (not taken): Disallow duplicate `r/` prefixes.
+  * The example above will give the user a command error instead.
+  * This might cause minor convenience to users since they will have to ensure they do not use `r/` in their remarks.
+It also means fixing typos will be slower, like mentioned above.
+* Alternative (not taken): Remove `r/` prefix.
+  * With this, the command format will be `remark INDEX REMARK` instead.
+  * While this might make it easier to type, it will also make fixing typos slower, like mentioned in the current behaviour.
+  * It also means that a separate way of parsing has to be used, instead of `ArgumentMultimap`, deviating from other commands.

 ### Sorting clients feature